-Emulation boot mode is a variation of host boot.
-In this mode, it is not necessary for a host to load code or to set DSPINT to release the CPU from the "stalled" state.
-Instead, the emulator will set DSPINT if it has not been previously set so that the CPU can begin executing code from address 0.
+In Emulation boot mode, it is not necessary to load valid code into internal memory.
+The emulation driver will release the CPU from the "stalled" state, at which point the CPU will vector to address 0.
 Prior to beginning execution, the emulator sets a breakpoint at address 0.
 This prevents the execution of invalid code by halting the CPU prior to executing the first instruction.
 Emulation boot is a good tool in the debug phase of development.